linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

             brew install linkerd

-1. Verify that linkered is installed by checking the version:
+1. Verify that linkerd is installed by checking the version:

         linkerd version